CloudburstMC/Nukkit/README.md

 * __[Jar Download at Circle CI](https://circleci.com/gh/Nukkit/Nukkit/tree/master/)__ (**login required**)
 * __[Discussion](#discussion)__

 *Thank you for visiting our official sites.
 Our official websites are provided free of charge, and we do not like to place ads on the home page affecting your reading.
-If you like this project, please [donate us](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=magicdroidx%40gmail%2ecom&lc=US&item_name=Nukkit&currency_code=USD&bn=PP%2dDonationsBF%3apaypal%2ddonate%2dyellow%2esvg%3aNonHostedGuest).
+If you like this project, please [donate to us](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=magicdroidx%40gmail%2ecom&lc=US&item_name=Nukkit&currency_code=USD&bn=PP%2dDonationsBF%3apaypal%2ddonate%2dyellow%2esvg%3aNonHostedGuest).
 All the donations will only be used for Nukkit websites and services.*

 ####Unofficial Download Mirrors